Security Deposit Laws in Wisconsin

 Wisconsin Security Deposit FAQ

-In Wisconsin, the penalty for wrongfully withholding a security deposit is: 2x wrongfully withheld amount plus attorney's fees.
+- In Wisconsin, the penalty for wrongfully withholding a security deposit is: Tenant may recover 2x (double) the amount wrongfully withheld, plus court costs and reasonable attorney's fees (Wis.
+Stat. § 100.20(5) via ATCP 134 violations).
 You can sue in small claims court to recover the deposit plus the statutory penalty.